dij0s/PETAL/thesis/bachelor_thesis.typ

 The user's prompt has been broken down and analyzed with relevant data points and guidelines retrieved and processed.

 In the #ref(<intent_router>, supplement: it => it.body) section, the _intent_ field is defined to either be factual (requesting data) or actionable (seeking planning guidance, recommendations, or strategic advice).
-This distinction is crucial as it allows the agent to differentiate between the two tasks, the latter being more expensive because of the extra complexity of correlating guidelines and data to concretize a strategy.
+This distinction is crucial as it allows the agent to differentiate between the two tasks, the latter being more expensive in computational resources because of the extra complexity of correlating guidelines and data to concretize a strategy.

 Factual queries still contribute to the final goal of establishing an energy planning strategy as it enables users to assess the profile of the municipality and subsequently refine and guide the system into a more effective and informed strategy.